Ten Quick Facts About Wood Smoke Pollution

 - Wood burning contributes to the climate crisis.

-Per unit of heat or electric produced, burning wood emits more CO2 than coal, oil, or gas.
+Per unit of heat or electricity produced, burning wood emits more CO2 than coal, oil, or gas.
 Wood burning is also a significant source of short-lived climate pollutants such as black carbon, brown carbon, and methane.

 - Certified wood stoves are not the solution the wood burning industry claims.